Agricultural Intensification, Exchange, and Complexity in Ancient Eurasia

 Our understanding of social developments across Central Asia is currently in a state of reevaluation, and further archaeobotanical investigation may show that pastoral specialization took place in other areas.
 However, of the first millennium B.C. archaeological sites in eastern Central Asia where flotation and archaeobotanical investigation has been implemented, it is clear that cereals were part of the economy and people were investing significant amounts of time into farming.

-Spengler, R. N., III, Nigris, I., Cerasetti, B., & Rouse, L. M. 2016 The Breadth of Dietary Economy in the Central Asian Bronze Age: A case study from at Adji Kui in the Murghab Region of Turkmenistan.
-Journal of Archaeological Science.
-Online First
+Spengler, R. N., III, Nigris, I. de, Cerasetti, B., Carra, M., Rouse, L. M. 2018 The Breadth of Dietary Economy in Bronze Age Central Asia: Case Study From Adji Kui 1 in the Murghab Region of Turkmenistan.
+Journal of Archaeological Science: Reports.
+22:372-381.

 Miller, N. F., Spengler, R. N., & Frachetti, M. 2016 Millet Cultivation across Eurasia: Origins, Spread, and the Influence of Seasonal Climate.
 The Holocene.
 26:1566-1575.

 Spengler, R. N., III 2015 Agriculture in the Central Asian Bronze Age.
 Journal of World Prehistory.
 28(3):215–253.

 Spengler, R. N., III 2014 Niche Dwelling vs. Niche Construction: Landscape Modification in the Bronze and Iron Ages of Central Asia.
 Human Ecology.
 42(6):813–821.